Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

 - Frugalize Your Groceries

 Other opportunities for reducing spending in this category stem from sources you might’ve previously thought untouchable, such as your utilities!
-Turn down your heat, seal up your windows, and spend less on electricity.
-For more tips, please enjoy:

 - 11 Frugal Hacks to Stay Warm and Save Money This Winter